 By acting as a fast Socks5 proxy, they let those in restrictive countries access content that would otherwise be blocked.
 Users can utilize an privacy-focused VPS server to safely route their traffic thought it rather than directly from your PC to your ISP.
 Shadowsocks and Shadowsocks further include encryption protocols to prevent packets being read by intermediaries.

 BitLaunch allows users to launch a Shadowsocks or Shadowsocks R server with just a couple of clicks in their control panel.

 Want to find out more about Shadowsocks?
 Read our full guide.

 Set up V2Ray

-V2Ray is another censorship avoidance tool that can strongly benefit from an anonymous VPS.
+V2Ray is another censorship avoidance tool that can strongly benefit from an private VPS.
 While it draws some parallels to Shadowsocks, it's designed to be a more platform, with developers able to build on its modules to develop new proxy software.

 Installing V2Ray involves the following:

 - Configuring protocols

 Though its configuration and set up is more complex, V2Ray is designed to improve performance when compared to Shadowsocks and offers an array of available protocols to suit different use cases.